NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 4. Install necessary imports as per the Installation section in the README (which resides in `typescript-examples` [here](../../typescript-examples/README.md#extra-library-installation)).
 5. 🚫🚫 **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.
 The same applies to the `typescript-examples` README documentation.
 Avoid replacing api documentation in favor of adding new api calls in the same format (which is likely available in the auto-generated README).
 6. Verify the tests run successfully in the IDE and the terminal before pushing changes.
-   1. To run the go tests, see the [test running](../../typescript-examples/README.md#test-running) section of the `typescript-examples` README.
+   1. To run the typescript tests, see the [test running](../../typescript-examples/README.md#test-running) section of the `typescript-examples` README.

 **[Back to top](#evsrestapi-regenerate-client-sdks)**